With my suggestions for the Industry

 Any damned fool can criticize, but it takes a genius to design it in the first place (Edgar Schmued)

 Airbus aircraft are all designed with a common strategic and operational philosophy that extends from the first A320 FBW aircraft to its latest A350.
-A philosophical change to how one aircraft type operates would by definition need to be retrofitted to the entire fleet of more than 8,000 Airbus FBW aircraft!
+A philosophical change for one aircraft type would by definition need to be retrofitted to other aircraft types across the entire fleet of more than 8,000 Airbus FBW aircraft!

 I am not disappointed that Airbus will probably implement few of my recommend changes.
 It’s a lot easier for me to think of quick and short term narrow fixes to individual aircraft designs, than it is for Airbus to design and integrate these changes throughout all of their aircraft fleets.
 I am confident that the critical changes will eventually be implemented.